KQM-git/TCL/equipment/artifacts.md

 {% endtab %}

 {% tab title="Findings" %}
-* The base 100% ER and character ascesion ER is counted towards the bonus.
+* The base 100% ER and character ascension ER is counted towards the bonus.
 {% endtab %}
 {% endtabs %}